Mt McIntosh Loop

 Time: Full day/Multi day

 To continue on the loop track, drop back to the saddle and climb another old mining track to the ridge.
-Follow this ridge for another hour, with superb views of Lake Wakatipu, Mt Earnslaw/Pikirakatahi, and the Dart Valley, before dropping down a very steep unformed track along a fence line to the Queenstown-Glenorchy Road, five minutes north of the carpark.
+Follow this ridge for another hour, with superb views of Lake Wakatipu, Mt Earnslaw/Pikirakatahi, and the Dart Valley, before dropping down a very steep unformed track along a fence line to a water race above the Buckler Burn.
+The race is followed before dropping back to the Queenstown-Glenorchy Road, five minutes north of the carpark

 The Whakaari tracks are alpine and exposed: changeable weather, extreme temperatures, strong winds, snow and ice are possible at any time of year.